Pasha Parfeni

 Pavel "Pasha" Parfeni (/ro/; born 30 May 1986) is a Moldovan musician, singer and songwriter.
 He represented Moldova in the Eurovision Song Contest 2012 with his song "Lăutar", placing 11th.
 He was formerly known for being the lead singer of the Moldovan band SunStroke Project.
 He represented Moldova again in the Eurovision Song Contest 2023 with the song "Soarele și luna", placing 18th.

-Biography
+Early life

 Born in Orhei, Parfeni had been surrounded by music from a young age.
 His mother was a piano teacher at the local music school, while his father was a singer and a guitarist.

 While in Orhei, he studied piano from a young age, and in 2002 enrolled at Tiraspol Music College, where he gained more vocal experience.
 In 2006, Parfeni continued his musical studies at the State Academy of Music, Theatre and Fine Arts.

 Musical career

 SunStroke Project

 In 2008, Parfeni met and joined the creators of the band SunStroke Project, Anton Ragoza and Sergey Stepanov, who were in need of a vocalist.
 In 2009, the band entered Moldova's national selection contest for the Eurovision Song Contest 2009, where they placed third with their song "No Crime", which Parfeni wrote and composed.
 In the same year, he left SunStroke Project to pursue a solo career after his contract's expiration, being replaced by Sergei Yalovitsky.